The difference between a Full Frame and a Crop Sensor camera is the difference in the size of the sensor that records the image.

 It all comes down to economics – dollars!

-When digital photography was first introduced the obvious size for a sensor was to stay with something equal to what we were all used to – the 35mm.
+When digital photography was first introduced the obvious size for a sensor was to stay with something equal to what we were all used to – and that was the 35mm film camera size.

 However, developing a sensor of that size proved to be very expensive.